 The following additional information applies only to individuals who are unable to access their own membership.

 Under ordinary circumstances, our Terms & Conditions of Service impose a strict limitation of one membership per individual, for good reasons.
 Under ordinary circumstances, it is strongly preferable to complete the appropriate recovery process to regain access to your membership.
-We provide extensive recovery options for a lost username or password, a lost email address, or a lost 2-factor device.
+We provide extensive recovery options for a lost username or password, a lost email address, or a lost two-factor device.
 But under ordinary circumstances, a member just logs in to our site and does whatever they need to do, and they do not wind up reading this.

 If extraordinary (but temporary) circumstances exist — like if a member is temporarily unable to log in to their regular membership because they are traveling and don't have needed info to access or recover it — where violating the letter of the one-membership-per-person policy by creating a second membership for the sole purpose of depositing funds into the first will mitigate a larger harm, we allow it.